 The most interesting thing I saw was a jar of used peanut butter.

-The museum attracts about 200 visitors a day from all parts of the world, and the items rotate to display portions of Jim’s 100,000 plus items.
+The museum attracts about 200 visitors a day from all parts of the world who are road tripping to Metropolis, and the items rotate to display portions of Jim’s 100,000 plus items.

 Site: Superman Museum